ALBA-Synchrotron/apg/Example_C_library.md

 You can see the three patches, [here](https://git.cells.es/ctpkg/yat_deb/commit/620a07c65a2ee6ac1586b37757002f3bb35ffbb7).

+After patching the upstream, the debian files need to be edited.

-The main changes were in `rules` file, where two override were needed for compiling the project:
+The main changes were in [rules](https://git.cells.es/ctpkg/yat_deb/blob/master/debian/rules) file, where two override were needed for compiling the project:

 ```
 override_dh_auto_configure: